Tiger Scout, Cub Scout and Webelos Scout Day Camp

 - Meets individual boy's needs and interests by offering a meaningful and educational Scouting program.

-- Helps recruit new boys in the den and pack during the summer.
+- Helps to recruit new boys in the den and pack during the summer.

 - Provides a method of recruiting, training and inspiring present and future Cub Scout leadership.

-- Promotes fun and adventure with a purpose?
-The reasons why Cub Scouts join and stay in the program.
+- Promotes fun and adventure with a purpose.